-After a blistering weekend of FA Cup semi-finals, we thought we’d look at the history of football.
-And who better to guide us than London Blue Badge Tour Guide and member of the Football Writers Association Kevin Molloy, who gives us a brief history of the beautiful game.
+Whilst we prepare ourselves for the match who better to guide us than Blue Badge Tour Guide and member of the Football Writers Associate, Kevin Molloy, who gives us a brief history of this beautiful game.

 It is humankind’s all-time most popular group participation activity – 270 million play it, and over a 1 billion watch it.
 Even in the USA, ‘soccer’ is the no.1 spectator sport.